ybcoin/php-mmcfe-ng/README.md

 Description
 ===========

-mmcFE-ng is a web frontend for Pooled LTC Mining.
+mmcFE-ng is a web frontend for Pooled YBC Mining.
 A pool using this interface is running at http://pool.grewe.ca

 The web frontend layout is based on mmcFE, the original work by Greedi: https://github.com/Greedi/mmcFE